Sourdough Red Velvet Cupcakes

 Substitutions:

-Food Coloring: For a natural alternative, use beet powder.
+Food Coloring: Add 15-30g (1 – 2 T) of red food coloring or 5-6 drops of food gel, but you can add more or less depending on your preference.
+More will give you a more vibrant red color.
+For a natural alternative, use beet powder.
 Mix 3/4 teaspoon of beet powder with 1 Tablespoon of water before adding or use a natural food coloring like this.
 Or leave the food coloring out completely.

 FAQs: